aldis-sarja/OpenCV-detect-shapes/README.md

 Run:
 `python detect-shapes.py <image-file> <camera-intrinsics-file> <object-distance-from-camera-mm> [--show]`

-With `--show` option app, will show image with labels and contours of shapes.
+With `--show` option, app will show image with labels and contours of shapes.